alxn0/zet/5/README.md

   field)[^ref6]
 - A comprehensive survey of clustering algorithms (advantages and limitations of methods)[^ref2]
-- Data Clustering: Algorithm and Applications[^ref3]
+- Data Clustering: Algorithm and Applications (Good textbook from a ML perspective)[^ref3]
 - Chapter 8 of Numerical ecology (Extensive discussion on hierarchical and k-means methods)[^ref4]
 - Chapter 8 of Data mining: Concepts and Techniques (Dated, but detailed